 Back-office functions: information systems

-Information systems support the flow of information as well as the automation of some processes.
+Back office functions support the flow of information as well as the automation of some processes and decision making.
 They operate like an “invisible engine” that serves to intermediate between citizens and institutions all along the delivery chain.
-Information systems for SA-CT programs typically include various modules, usually designed to support specific processes, functions, as well as analytics and monitoring.
-These include social registries, beneficiary registries and benefits administration systems, payment systems, case management systems, business intelligence and analytics, interoperability frameworks for data exchange.
+Information systems are at the core of the back office functions for SA-CT programs and typically include various modules, usually designed to support specific processes, functions, as well as analytics and monitoring.
+These include beneficiary registries and benefits administration systems, payment systems, case management systems, business intelligence and analytics, interoperability frameworks for data exchange and, in the case of means-tested benefits, social registries.

 Information systems are crucial for supporting the delivery of benefits.
 When scaling up, information systems with the appropriate capacity and functionality must be in place to enroll new beneficiaries and manage the program and supporting the payments administration.
-These information systems interact with the broader digital governance environment.
-Social registries or beneficiary registries have emerged as the backbone of the information system in many cash transfer programs (Leite et al 2017).
+These information systems interact with other public institutions such as civil registration offices or tax authorities.
+Increasingly, this interaction between Beneficiary registries have emerged as the backbone of the information system in many cash transfer programs (Leite et al 2017).

 Even in countries with developed welfare states data interoperability is often a challenge.
 For example, USA has enacted in 2014 the Digital Accountability and Transparency Act, which assesses and compares the completeness, timeliness, quality, and accuracy of federal spending data that agencies submit and the implementation and use of data standards.
 It sets certain criteria to assess data quality of each welfare agency: it is considered good if the completeness, timeliness and accuracy of the information is at least 80%.
 The latest report on this topic, “Audit of the Data Act” from July 2020, has found that 88% of the audited agencies achieve this standard.
 Improvements in data quality could be achieved by interoperability and integration.